freeagentsoftwareinc/freeagent-cli/README.md

 `opend new terminal window`

-Run `freeagent-cli init` To intialize the changset
+Run `freeagent-cli init` To initialize the changset

 # Options
-`-i  --intractive` To Run in intractive Mode
+`-i  --interactive` To Run command in interactive Mode

-`-e  --editmode` To Run in edit Mode, to edit file in `vi editor`
+`-e  --editmode` To Run command in edit Mode, to edit file in `vi editor`

 # commands